-Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘KUWTK’ Preview
+Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘Keeping Up With The Kardashians’ Preview

-True Thompson is getting some major love in the latest sneak peek at the upcoming episode of Keeping Up With The Kardashians.
+True Thompson is getting some major love in the latest sneak peek at the upcoming episode of Keeping Up with the Kardashians.
 On Sunday, Khloe Kardashian shared a precious clip from the episode to her Instagram, which showed herself and Kourtney Kardashian’s ex Scott Disick playing with Khloe’s 1-year-old daughter.
 True looked as happy as ever to be spending time with her mother and uncle!

-In the video, True sits on Khloe’s lap wearing a pink tutu outfit.
+In the Instagram video, True sits on Khloe’s lap wearing a pink tutu.
 The mother of one taps her mouth and makes a silly noise before saying, “True’s turn!”
 The little girl picks up on Khloe’s trick and makes the same noise, causing Disick to playfully gasp and say, “How do you do that?”

 “Are you a baby?”
 Disick continues before poking True’s cheeks.